AlexiaDelorme/project-cookbook/testing/TESTING.md

 - [x] Click on the `Diet` category, the following sub-categories presented as a simple list should be loaded: Vegan, Vegetarian, Gluten-free, Sugar-free, Lactose-free.
     - Click on each diet and confirm that the results displayed match the criteria of the diet selected.
     - Repeat this operation for each individual diet.
-- [x] Click on the `Meal` category, the the following sub-categories presented as image cards should be loaded: Breakfast, Snack, Drink, Dessert.
+- [x] Click on the `Meal` category, the following sub-categories presented as image cards should be loaded: Breakfast, Snack, Drink, Dessert.
     - Click on each meal cateogry and confirm that the results displayed match the criteria of meal category selected.
     - Repeat this operation for each meal category.
 - [x] Confirm that the recipes results presented after selecting category, and then sub-category display: the number of results in the title, recipe image cards and pagination.